-Data is increasingly valuable because it leads to insight – but your insights will only be as good as the data you put in.
+Data is increasingly valuable because it leads to insight.
+Remember: your insights will only be as good as the data you put in.
 If your employees are not entering data into Salesforce, you’ll have gaps.
-The advantages to increasing your quality and quantity of data in Salesforce is even greater today than ever before, thanks to Einstein Analytics.
-If you gather enough, accurate data, you’ll be able to utilise machine learning – one of the most modern technologies around.
+The advantages to increasing your quality and quantity of data in Salesforce is even greater today than ever before.
+Thanks to Einstein Analytics, if you gather enough, accurate data, you’ll be able to utilise machine learning to generate insights.
 You’ll be able to make accurate forecasts and understand your customers to new depths using the power of artificial intelligence.

 BrightGen has a proven methodology to ensure that customers get the most value out of their investments with Salesforce.
-Especially at a time like now, when companies have to make difficult decisions around business growth, continuity or decline, the flexibility of this model is crucial.
-For this post, we documented the work of two companies who, with BrightGen, were able to increase their company’s adoption of Salesforce and achieve significant returns.
+Especially as companies make difficult decisions around business growth, continuity or decline, our flexibility is crucial.
+We documented the work of two companies who, with BrightGen, were able to increase their company’s adoption of Salesforce.
+This led to significant results.

 This company originally came to us with a need to refresh their vision for Salesforce SalesCloud.
 BrightGen worked with the company to understand their new vision.
 The company needed their Salesforce to be more directly applicable to their industry, so BrightGen implemented Field Service Lightning.

-The increased relevance and ease this brought to the company meant that Salesforce could be taken up more broadly across the company.
-The company will soon reap the benefits as described in the paragraphs above, with more high quality data capture leading to better forecasting and reporting.
+The relevance this brought to the company meant that Salesforce could be taken up more broadly across the company.
+The company would reap the benefits, with more high quality data capture leading to better forecasting and reporting.

-When this luxury automotive company told BrightGen they wanted to give their most important customers a different experience, they already had their vision.
+When this customer told BrightGen they wanted to give their VIP customers a unique experience, they already had their vision.
 They knew what the success metrics would be and they’d mostly mapped out the business process they wanted to follow.
 They just needed BrightGen to deliver their vision, which would be underpinned by Salesforce.

-This effort not only gave the customer a good experience – it also made it easier to record the right customer data in the right way.
+This not only gave the customer a unique experience.
+It also made it easier to record the right customer data in the right way.
 It made business processes simpler for sales and customer success professionals within the organisation.
-By making Salesforce part of their process, the company will be able to better understand and serve their customers in the long run.
+By making Salesforce part of their process, the company can understand and serve their customers better in the long run.

 In times of crisis, you need to ensure your company has the infrastructure to at least keep it stable.
 To do this well, your customers and potential customers need to be kept informed and they need to feel secure.

 This will be the time for companies to shine where they have pinned down their customer service and sales experiences.
-Those who are able to act flexibly, regardless of external factors, will weather the storm – and will thrive when the inevitable bounceback comes around
+Those who act flexibly, regardless of external factors, will weather the storm.
+These companies will thrive when the inevitable bounceback comes around

-To understand more about how BrightGen has optimised Salesforce for both its customers and its own organisation, listen to our recent webinar.
+To understand more about how BrightGen has optimised Salesforce for its customers and ourselves, listen to our recent webinar.
 We spoke to property developer Mount Anvil about how they have set up their business for success using Salesforce.